kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/02-core-concepts/01-routing.md

   - An object full of methods for sending data back to the user
 3.  `next`
   - We'll learn more about this later
-  - But at times you won't want to send data back and you just want to pass it off to something else and that is the topic of `middleware`
+  - But at times you won't want to send data back and you just want to pass it off to something else and that falls under the topic of `middleware`

 ### Stuff we can do with our `res`
 * `res.send()`
 * **Important** You NEVER want to send data more than once
-  - If you do, you'll get an error
+  - If you do, you'll get an **error**
   - Replace our route with the code below and you'll see the error

 ```js